Open Enrollment, Part One: How to Choose for Next Year

-- Changes to your health: maybe you endured a serious illness and want to switch to a “better” health insurance plan, whatever that means to you.
+- Changes to your health: maybe you endured a serious illness and want to switch to a health insurance plan with lower out-of-pocket costs.

-- Planning for temporary increases in healthcare expenses: maybe you want to get braces/Invisalign, or you expect you’ll need expensive gum surgery. like getting braces: you may want to increase your FSA/HSA contribution temporarily.
+- Planning for increased healthcare expenses: if you need serious dental work like a root canal, you may want to increase your FSA/HSA contribution.

-And because company benefits are so valuable, I encourage you to carefully review the open enrollment materials.
-According to the Bureau of Labor and Statistics, employee benefits comprise 31.7% of total compensation as of June 2018.
+Because company benefits are so valuable, I encourage you to review the open enrollment materials.

-Health insurance is the most important benefit to review during open enrollment, and it’s probably the most confusing benefit.
+Health insurance is the most important (and confusing) benefit to review during open enrollment.

 Health Insurance Terminology